Description

 Using this definition on our asset we see for example:

-• During the last 3 years, the annual performance (CAGR) is 10%, which is higher, thus better than the value of 9.6% from the benchmark.
+• During the last 3 years, the annual return (CAGR) is 8.6%, which is lower, thus worse than the value of 9.6% from the benchmark.

 Volatility: